artdevgame/shots-fired-support/README.md

 **Requires `v4.0.0+`**

-> This is an advanced premium feature and requires some technical knowledge
+> This is an advanced supporters feature and requires some technical knowledge

 A webhook allows you to forward in-game event data to a URL of your choice.